KhiopsML/khiops-doc/docs/ui-docs/coclustering/presentation.md

 Khiops Coclustering aims at detecting highly informative patterns by the mean of hierarchical coclustering models, suitable for the task of explanatory analysis.
 This novel type of statistical analysis provides insights in many domains, such as:

-  - Text corpus analysis: clusters of texts versus clusters of words
+  - Text corpus analysis : clusters of texts versus clusters of words

-  - Market analysis: clusters of customers versus clusters of products
+  - Market analysis : clusters of customers versus clusters of products

-  - Web log analysis: clusters of cookies versus clusters of web pages
+  - Web log analysis : clusters of cookies versus clusters of web pages

-  - Graph analysis: clusters of source versus target nodes
+  - Graph analysis : clusters of source versus target nodes

-  - Temporal graph analysis: : clusters of source versus target nodes versus temporal intervals
+  - Temporal graph analysis : clusters of source versus target nodes versus temporal intervals

-  - Curve corpus analysis: clusters of curves versus interval of X versus intervals of Y
+  - Curve corpus analysis : clusters of curves versus interval of X versus intervals of Y

   - …